-27 A member of Council does not participate in the discussion of, or vote on, a matter in which he or she has a direct financial or other economic or personal interest, unless the member has first disclosed the nature and extent of his or her interest and has obtained the consent of the meeting to participate in the discussion or to vote, provided that such member declares in writing a particular interest to the other members, but the declaration is only effective until the end of the relevant calendar year, unless it is renewed in writing.
+A member of Council does not participate in the discussion of, or vote on, a matter in which he or she has a direct financial or other economic or personal interest, unless the member has first disclosed the nature and extent of his or her interest and has obtained the consent of the meeting to participate in the discussion or to vote, provided that such member declares in writing a particular interest to the other members, but the declaration is only effective until the end of the relevant calendar year, unless it is renewed in writing.

-- (1) Fifteen members personally present constitute a quorum, provided that members physically absent may participate in a meeting and vote by electronic means. - (2) The registrar gives each member at least six days' written notice of an ordinary meeting and at least three days' written notice of an extraordinary meeting, including the time, place and business to be considered at the meeting, provided that, unless Council decides otherwise, the notice period for the business to be considered at the meeting may be shorter.

-- (3) Notice of business to be considered must be given in writing and must be lodged with the registrar at least six days before the date on which the registrar is required to give notice of the meeting, provided that, with the consent of the majority of the members present, business of an urgent nature may be considered at any ordinary meeting without notice. - (4) The first act of a duly constituted ordinary meeting is the approval of the minutes of the preceding ordinary meeting and the minutes of any extraordinary meeting held thereafter, and the confirmation thereof by signature of the chairperson. - (5) All objections to the form and manner in which the minutes have been taken must be raised and settled before the approval thereof. - (6) The meeting may consider the minutes read if a copy has been previously sent to each member. - (7) The chairperson may direct that any item on the agenda be discussed in committee. - (8) Except as otherwise provided by this Statute, all matters must be decided by a majority vote of the members present and voting. - (9) The chairperson has a vote on every matter and, in the event of a tie, the chairperson has the casting vote, provided that in the event of a tie, the chairperson may decide that a fresh vote be taken on the matter or that the matter be held over. - (10) The meeting may decide that the number of members voting for or against a motion be entered in the minutes.
+- 28. (1) Fifteen members personally present constitute a quorum, provided that members physically absent may participate in a meeting and vote as provided in paragraph 1. - (2) The registrar gives each member at least six days' written notice of an ordinary meeting and at least three days' written notice of an extraordinary meeting, including the time, place and business to be considered at the meeting, provided that, unless Council decides otherwise, the notice period for the business to be considered at the meeting may be shorter. - (3) Notice of business at an ordinary meeting to be considered must be given in writing and must be lodged with the registrar at least six days before the date on which the registrar is required to give notice of the meeting, provided that, with the consent of the majority of the members present, business of an urgent nature may be considered at any ordinary meeting without notice. - (4) The first act of a duly constituted ordinary meeting is the approval of the minutes of the preceding ordinary meeting and the minutes of any extraordinary meeting held thereafter, and the confirmation thereof by signature of the chairperson. - (5) All objections to the form and manner in which the minutes have been taken must be raised and settled before the approval thereof. - (6) The meeting may consider the minutes read if a copy has been previously sent to each member in accordance with paragraph 28(2). - (7) The chairperson may direct that any item on the agenda be discussed in committee.

-- (11) At the request of a member, the chairperson directs that a record of the vote of that member on any motion be entered in the minutes. - (12) Every motion or proposed amendment thereof must be seconded and, if so directed by the chairperson, be in writing. - (13) No motion may be withdrawn without the consent of the meeting. - (14) The ruling of the chairperson on any point of order or procedure is binding unless immediately challenged by a member, in which case it must be submitted without discussion to the meeting for a final decision.
+- (8) Except as otherwise provided by this Statute, all matters must be decided by a majority vote of the members present and voting. - (9) The chairperson has a vote on every matter and, in the event of a tie, the chairperson has the casting vote.
+(10) The meeting may decide that the number of members voting for or against a motion be entered in the minutes. - (11) At the request of a member, the chairperson directs that a record of the vote of that member on any motion be entered in the minutes. - (12) Every motion or proposed amendment thereof must be seconded and, if so directed by the chairperson, be in writing. - (13) No motion may be withdrawn without the consent of the meeting. - (14) The ruling of the chairperson on any point of order or procedure is binding unless immediately challenged by a member, in which case it must be submitted without discussion to the meeting for a final decision.